jenray/relaxound/README.md

 ⭐ Give a star if you liked this project.

-☕ [Buy Me a Coffee](https://buymeacoffee.com/remvze) to help me maintain Moodist.
+☕ [Buy Me a Coffee](https://buymeacoffee.com/jenray) to help me maintain Relaxound.

 ## License